FC Trapani 1905: Post-war times

-After the war, in 1921 three teams had risen up; Vigor, Bencivegna and Drepanum.
-During the 1921–22 season Vigor finished 6th in the Sicilian section of the national championship of the C.C.I.
+After World War I, in 1921, three local teams rose: Vigor, Bencivegna and Drepanum.
+During the 1921–22 season, Vigor finished 6th in the Sicilian section of the national championship of the C.C.I.
 (Confederazione Calcistica Italiana).
-On 22 January 1923 a merger took place between Vigor and Drepanum, the club decided to revive the previous name U.S. Trapanese.
+On 22 January 1923, a merger occurred between Vigor and Drepanum; the club decided to revive the previous name U.S. Trapanese.

-In June 1926, the name of the club was changed to A.S.
+In June 1926, the club's name was changed to A.S.
 Trapani.
-In the 1930–31 season, under the name Juventus Trapani, the club won promotion from III Divisione into II Divisione, the following season they achieved promotion again this time into the early 1930s equivalent of Serie C. They finished 8th in Serie C in the 1942–43 season, but then football in Italy was put on hold for the Second World War.
+In the 1930–31 season, under the name Juventus Trapani, the club won promotion from III Divisione to II Divisione.
+The following season, they achieved promotion again, this time into the early 1930s equivalent of Serie C. They finished 8th in Serie C in the 1942–43 season, but then football in Italy was put on hold for World War II.

 1940s, 50s and 60s

-Just after World War II, the club were using the name A.S.
-Trapani for one season, before changing its name to A.S.
+Just after World War II, the club used the name A.S.
+Trapani for one season before changing its name to A.S.
 Drepanum.
 They were entered into Serie C, which, at the time, was divided into many regional groups.
-For the 1947–48 season, they qualified for the new, smaller Serie C; even finishing above Messina.
-Unfortunately for the club, they were relegated down to Serie D, in the 1949–50 season after finishing second from bottom.
+For the 1947–48 season, they qualified for the new, smaller Serie C, even finishing above Messina.
+Unfortunately for the club, they were relegated to Serie D in the 1949–50 season after finishing second from bottom.

 1990s: peak and decline

 With former Serie A player Ignazio Arcoleo as head coach, Trapani experienced two consecutive promotions from Serie D to Serie C1 in the early 1990s.

 In 1995, a strong and qualified team composed mostly of young promising players such as Marco Materazzi and more experienced local footballers such as Francesco Galeoto qualified to the promotion play-off, but ultimately lost to Walter Novellino's Gualdo in the semi-finals with a late goal scored on injury time.
-After that, Trapani experienced a slow but continuous decline, despite attempts to repeat past successes: Arcoleo left Trapani to coach Palermo along some of the best players, including Galeoto.
+After that, Trapani experienced a slow but continuous decline despite attempts to repeat past successes: Arcoleo left Trapani to coach Palermo along with some of the best players, including Galeoto.
 The club then relegated to Serie C2 in 1997, Serie D in 2000 and even Eccellenza in the 2005–06 season, despite a late attempt by Arcoleo and former star Gaetano Vasari to save the team from relegation.
-In addition, the club also received a 12-points deduction for the 2006–07 season following a matchfixing attempt recognized by the Football Federation.
-In its 2006–07 Eccellenza campaign, Trapani, coached by former Parma midfielder Tarcisio Catanese, ended the regular season phase to eleventh place, and saved from relegation after having won relegation play-offs to Terrasini in a 5–0 single-legged win.
-From 2007 onwards Trapani competed in the Serie D with little success.
+In addition, the club also received a 12-point deduction for the 2006–07 season following a match-fixing attempt recognized by the Football Federation.
+In its 2006–07 Eccellenza campaign, Trapani, coached by former Parma midfielder Tarcisio Catanese, ended the regular season phase to eleventh place and escaped relegation after having won relegation play-offs to Terrasini in a 5–0 single-legged win.
+From 2007 onwards, Trapani competed in the Serie D with little success.